 Line the pastry case with baking parchment and fill with baking beans.
 Bake for 20 minutes then remove the parchment and beans.
 Lightly beat the egg white and brush the surface of the pastry with egg white.
 Return to the oven for 5 to 10 minutes until the pastry is just beginning to colour and feels dry.

-meanwhile make the custard.
-Place the custard powder in a bowl with the vanilla paste and egg yolks.
+Meanwhile make the custard.
+Place the custard powder and sugar in a bowl with the vanilla paste and egg yolks.
 Add a little milk and whisk to form a smooth paste.

 - Heat the milk with the cream in a saucepan until almost boiling.
 Gradually whisk the hot milk into the egg yolk mixture, then return to the pan.
 Heat gently stirring constantly until the custard thickens slightly.